 The Sudbury Housing Trust was formed by the April 2006 Town Meeting accepting MGL Chapter 44, Section 55C.
-The Housing Trust was formed specifically to focus on affordable homeownership and preservation opportunities.
+The Housing Trust was formed specifically to focus on affordable homeownership and preservation opportunities and to show performance against the minimum 10 percent Community Preservation Act (CPA) spending requirement on affordable housing under the statute.
+While Sudbury had accumulated significant housing reserves in the early years of the CPA, no housing projects had come forward for several years and The Housing Trust was formed to address that issue.